 Flood Insurance protects your house & possessions from loss by rising water from the outside.
 Think about a river or creek overflowing into your home… a frightening thought.
 Homeowner’s and other property insurance specifically exclude this peril.

-If you own a house in a known flood risk area (i.e., the 100-year floodplain) with a bank loan, your mortgage bank will normally require flood insurance.
-For most homeowners, handling this mortgage bank flood insurance requirement is all they focus on and they ignore their true flood hazard.
-Then when a major storm does come, they have inadequate flood insurance coverage often with too little coverage on their house (often only the home loan balance) and no contents protection.
+If you own a house in a known flood risk area (i.e., the 100-year floodplain) with a bank loan, your mortgage bank will require flood insurance.
+Beyond this bank loan requirement, you have the option of including flood insurance protection for your home contents.

-Also, over 25% of flood damage happens each year to properties outside of a known flood risk area (100-year floodplain).
-Central Texas had a recent example of an “out-of-the-blue” rain event that caused very intense flooding well beyond the known flood risk areas.
-Two recent examples are the so-called “Marble Falls Rain Bomb” in June 2007 which damaged over 100 homes & business around the city of Marble Falls with a very sudden 19 inch rainfall and the Halloween 2015 Del Valle / Airport area with 14 inches of rain in four hours.
+Over 25% of flood damage happens each year to properties outside of a known flood risk area (100-year floodplain).
+One Central Texas example of an “out-of-the-blue” storm was the Halloween 2015 flood which inundated much of the in the Del Valle / Airport area with 14 inches of rain in four hours.
 A “Preferred Risk Flood Insurance Policy,” available to homeowners beyond the 100-year floodplain, can protect your home and possessions at a very modest price.

-Our neighboring Hill Country also has many creeks subject to flooding plus several major rivers that can rage with great torrents after heavy rain.
-The Llano and Pedernales Rivers both have had major flood events in recent years.
-The Llano River, surging into Lake LBJ has caused major flood damage along its normally calm waters on several occasions.
+Our neighboring Hill Country also has many creeks and rivers subject to flooding that can rage with great torrents after a heavy rain.
+The Blanco, San Marcos, Llano and Pedernales Rivers have all had major flood events in recent years.
+The hilly topography and thin soils make the Texas Hill Country particular prone to flooding.

 Flood Insurance Terminology